 If you have questions about the application process or the program in general, please email email@example.com.

 Minimum course requirements for completion of the MFA degree are 60 graduate hours, summarized below.
 Three quarters of the 60 hours must be composed of 800-level courses.

 23 hrs—Courses in studio art emphasis

 2 hrs—ART S 895, Professional Practices in Studio Art: Graduate

 1 hr—ART S 790, Graduate Teaching Seminar

 * Art or non-art courses 500 level or above.
 May include ARTH, ARTE, or ARTG courses.
 May include ARTS 800.
 Courses must be approved by the faculty advisor.

 The terminal project consists of a thesis show proposal; an exhibition of original studio art work; a defense; and a terminal project report that documents the candidate’s studio work (images, video), a hard copy list of the work, a written statement and a resume.

 All graduate credit accepted for transfer will be at the discretion of the departmental adviser and graduate art coordinator.
 A maximum of 24 semester hours from prior graduate study may be considered for transfer to the MFA program.
 Final determination of transfer to will be made after the student has successfully completed 12 semester hours at WSU and the first graduate review.
 A maximum of 12 semester hours can be applied to the emphasis.
 If a transfer of credit is allowed, it may reduce course requirements but not entrance requirements.
 A ruling on hours converted to the MFA program by the dean of the graduate school, graduate studio art coordinator, and the emphasis faculty is final.
 Graduate non-degree work obtained before admission to a planned degree program will not be accepted.

-To learn more about application, deadlines, financial aid and more, visit the WSU Graduate School.
+To learn more about general application deadlines, financial aid and more, visit the website for the Wichita State Graduate School.